Posts

 Image

 As a child, I never thought about my identity.
-The first time I had to reflect on how I identified was in a Poli Sci course on the topic of minorities in Israel.
+The first time I had to reflect on how I identified was in a Poli-Sci course on the topic of minorities in Israel.
 Soon after this, I started to question my identity.
-The question always came down to, am I more Mexican or more American?
-And I can tell you guys with all surety that until today I can't give a straight answer.
+The question always came down to whether I was more Mexican or more American?
+And I can tell you guys with complete surety that until today I can't give a straight answer.
 I'm an American by birth and I uphold certain values that some would deem as "American values" but for me these values are universal.
 I'm Mexican by descent.
-I speak Spanish-the Mexican kind, cook Mexican food, listen to Mexican music, follow traditions like using Vicks Vapor Rub when I'm sick, because it doesn't matter what I'm sick with, Vicks Vapor Rub or 7 UP can fix it.
+I speak Spanish- the Mexican kind, cook Mexican food, listen to Mexican music, follow traditions like using Vicks Vapor Rub when I'm sick; because it doesn't matter what I'm sick with, Vicks Vapor Rub or 7 UP can fix it.
 But most importantly I never go a day without eating chile.
 It's funny because my mom warns me not to eat so much chile but hours later I find her eating chile.
-It's very likely that I will never hav
+It's very likely that I will n...

 Image

-How safe is it to study abroad in Israel?
 In light of recent events, I have seen many people asking if going to specific areas in Israel is safe.
 When I was getting ready to study abroad in Israel back in 2014, I asked myself the same question.
 The Israel-Gaza Conflict had erupted.
-My friends had friends that were directly impacted in areas like Ashkelon.
-I was scared so I pushed back my program and decided to go in January the next year.
-Even when the conflict had quelled I was hesitant and remember being scared.
-But after deep deliberation, I decided to go.
-I didn't know what to expect.
+My friends had friends that were directly impacted in areas like Ashkelon and Sderot.
+I decided to wait a few months to see if a cease-fire would occur.
+Months later when I arrived, even though the conflict had quelled I remember feeling uneasy.
+But after spending a few weeks in Jerusalem, I was glad that I had decided to go.
+When I first arrived I didn't know what to expect.
 I'm not Jewish, I'm not Palestinian.
 I'm a Mexican-American that grew up in So Cal so what did I know.
 Even though I had taken courses on Israel, the conflicts, and religion I wasn't prepared.
 Books and reality are two different things.
 Books offer the convenience of comfort.
-At the Jerusalem Municipality When I finally got to Jerusalem I realized there was nothing to b
+At the Jerusalem Municipality After spending a few months in Jerusalem I ...

 It's Only at 70 Years that a Saguaro Blooms for the First Time